DesertLotus/Basic-statistical-program/README.md

 The basic statistical program user interface is given below, where:

-1. User needs to enter a sequence,e.g. 5 22 -4 21.
+* User needs to enter a sequence in the window #1,e.g. 5 22 -4 21.
 If the sequence contains smth except number, these values will be filtered.
-2. Dispaying sorted sequence, which was entered in the window #1.
+* Displaying sorted sequence in the window #2, which was entered in the window #1.
-3.
+* The result of calculations will be shown in the window #6.

 ![1](https://user-images.githubusercontent.com/83032359/219871938-d5210148-8fb7-480b-a736-fc4ccf709556.jpg)